Postgraduate | UND-MEDI5005 | 2024

 - Musculoskeletal System

 - Renal System

-This course will take a combined and systemic approach to the study of the structure and function of organ systems in the body during the lifecycle.
+This subject will take a combined and systemic approach to the study of the structure and function of organ systems in the body during the lifecycle.
 This includes an introductory module about the organisation of the human body, body regions and specific organ systems.
 Modules will cover the anatomy, histology and physiology of organ systems responsible for the support and movement of the body and the maintenance of the body’s homeostasis (respiratory, circulatory, digestive and urinary systems).
 An online learning format will include lectures, laboratory sessions, online work and workshops.